aweymo/VRAF_RC/index.md

-      There is a Paul Bunyan character skiing down the mountain with a beard and a red cap.<em><br><br>RSS-12<br></em>An unidentified float carrying five waving people in swim suits in the 1956 Daffodil Parade on Pacific Avenue with North Pacific Plywood Inc. building and water tower in the background."
+      There is a Paul Bunyan character skiing down the mountain with a beard and a red cap.<em><br><br>RSS-12<br></em>An unidentified float carrying five waving people in swim suits in the 1956 Daffodil Parade on Pacific Avenue with North Pacific Plywood Inc. building and water tower in the background.<br><br><em>RSS-126<br></em>Bride and child at Yoshioka-Mizutani wedding holding floral arrangements.
+Display of bananas, apples and oranges can be seen in background."
   col_3:
     headline: ''
     slug: ''
-    content: "<em>RSS-126<br></em>Bride and child at Yoshioka-Mizutani wedding holding floral arrangements.
-Display of bananas, apples and oranges can be seen in background.<em><br><br></em>RSS-094<br>Lyons-Anderson wedding photo with the couple posing inside of a car with a pinwheel spinner on the antenna.<br><br>RSS-115<br>Yasuda-Miyamoto wedding photo of the couple inside of a vehicle with plaid interior seating.<br><br>RSS-066<br>Paulson-Burns wedding photo with attendees gathered around a table holding large punch bowls and kransekake topped with Finnish and American flags.<br><br>RSS-094<br>Lyons-Anderson wedding photo with the couple posing inside of a car with a pinwheel spinner on the antenna.<br><br>RSS-111<em><br></em>Overhead shot of the Boitono-Ennis wedding showing bride and groom interacting with attendees on a street with bridesmaids."
+    content: RSS-094<br>Lyons-Anderson wedding photo with the couple posing inside of a car with a pinwheel spinner on the antenna.<br><br>RSS-115<br>Yasuda-Miyamoto wedding photo of the couple inside of a vehicle with plaid interior seating.<br><br>RSS-066<br>Paulson-Burns wedding photo with attendees gathered around a table holding large punch bowls and kransekake topped with Finnish and American flags.<br><br>RSS-094<br>Lyons-Anderson wedding photo with the couple posing inside of a car with a pinwheel spinner on the antenna.<br><br>RSS-111<em><br></em>Overhead shot of the Boitono-Ennis wedding showing bride and groom interacting with attendees on a street with bridesmaids.

 ---